xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

+- [ ] Implement Team & CO classes
+  This is related to map-from-json spawning.
+We're finally doing it, boys.
+  - [x] Implement a team object.
+  - [ ] Refactor systems to spawn and use this team object.
+  - [ ] Units should hold a reference to their team.

 - [ ] Maps should be able to read from a serial string or probably a json object.
   This is in preparation of developing multiplayer; the server *needs* to know which map you're playing on.
+  - [x] Read map data from some kind of object.
+  - [ ] Read map data specifically from a json object (downloadable).

 - [ ] Refactor the tile overlay visual system.
   - [x] Add texture re-use mechanism.